netgen/ezplatform-site-api/docs/introduction/index.rst

 - ``Field``

-  ``Field`` object aggregates some properties from it's FieldDefinition, like FieldType identifier, name and description.
+  ``Field`` object aggregates some properties from its FieldDefinition, like FieldType identifier, name and description.
 It also implements ``isEmpty()`` method, which makes simple to check if the field value is empty, without requiring external helpers.
 Example usage from Twig: